microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/1_Solution_Design/README.md

 | …so that I can improve access to care for those patients |

-An ideal agile approach focuses on delivery of integrations and capabilities only as required to deliver the first prioritized single user story, allowing for effective unit testing and quicker delivery of value to the users.
+An ideal agile approach focuses on delivery of integrations and capabilities only as required to deliver the first prioritized user story, allowing for effective unit testing of each component, and quicker delivery of value to the users.

 ## The MVP Solution Design